 1. Make it easy for customers to provide feedback:

 Customers should be able to share feedback in a way that is convenient to them.
 Use survey channels that are interactive.
-This includes WhatsApp surveys, Facebook surveys, dynamic emails and website chatbots.
+This includes Merren’s native WhatsApp surveys, Facebook surveys, dynamic emails and website chatbots.

 2. Use clear and pre-designed questions:

 Keep the questions easy to understand for every respondent.
-Avoid lengthy surveys of complex 7-point or 10-point scale.
+Avoid lengthy or complicated surveys.
 People will abandon surveys that don’t stick to the point.

 3. Use an appropriate scale with the right questions:

-CSAT is often used with a 5-point scale but a 3-point or a 7-point rating scale works as well.
+CSAT and CES are often used with a 5-point scale but a 3-point or a 7-point rating scale works as well.
 Odd scales work better for CSAT.
 It provides a clear neutral point (for example: 3 is neutral on a 1 to 5 scale) but it is not mandatory.
 A 10-point scale may put a cognitive load on the respondent.

 4. Follow up to prevent negative feedback: